-A key element of success in any freelance career – whether you’re already in business or just starting out – is self-knowledge.
+A key element of success in any freelance career – whether you’re already in business or just thinking about going freelance – is self-knowledge.
 Yet, like many others, if you were asked right now exactly what you are good and bad at you may not be able to come up with a definitive answer.
 But by failing to recognise and promote your strengths you’re not only making it hard for others to do so, you’re in danger of letting many profitable opportunities pass you by.

 The most effective way of increasing your self-knowledge is to carry out a SWOT analysis –a process whereby you take a careful look at your Strengths and Weaknesses and then relate them to the Opportunities and Threats that surround you.
 It’s a very simple but surprisingly helpful tool and one that you can use in many different situations – from analysing relationships, to personal and professional decision making.

 For now, we’re going to look at how it might help your success as a freelancer.
 And to do it all you need is a spare half hour, a bit of peace and quiet, a pen and a few sheets of paper.